Crusty Eyes in the Morning? What’s Going On and How to Fix It?

 • Wash your pillowcases every week.

-• Fresh air, clean sheets, comfy eyes.
+• Fresh air, clean sheets, comfy skies.

 If you use your phone or laptop late, your eyes work overtime.
-Blue-light can strain your eyes and make them feel tired.
+Blue light can strain your eyes and make them feel tired.

 A pair of blue light or anti-fatigue lenses can help.
 They filter that harsh light so your eyes can relax more.
 That means less dryness, better sleep, and fewer crusty mornings.